 Sculpteo’s brass material is composed of 80% copper, 15% zinc and 5% tin.
 It can be raw, mirror polished or mirror polished and plated.
 The final product is solid but susceptible to scratching and tarnishes quickly when exposed to air.
 It wears as would a brass product purchased from a mass-producing jewelry store.

 Our brass models are assumed to encounter prolonged skin contact and will cause no harm in doing so.
-In fact, our brass models are particularly adept for jewelry creation.
+In fact, our brass models are particularly adapted for jewelry creation.

 Brass oxidizes in air, especially in humid conditions.
 We recommend keeping your brass models separately from your other jewels and to maintain them using a soft cloth slightly moistened with soapy water.